crzysan/ansible.play.clearml/README.md

 # Deploy Clearml server and agent on AWS

-This is a fully automated playbook
-It will create aws resources which will be used to deploy clearml server and agents
+This playbook uses terraform to deploy aws resources

 ## Prereq